Koncept82/FEND-Feed-Reader/README.md

-## Feed Reader Testing Project for Front-End Web Developer Nanodegree at Udacity
+# Front End Nanodegree Feed Reader Testing Project

 In this project I was given a web-based application that reads RSS feeds from four popular blogs on Web Development and outputs them in the main window.
 There is also a menu which slides right and left when menu icon is clicked and lets the user choose one of four feeds.